ldalzotto/Engine/doc/docs/GPU.md

 * GraphicsAllocator : allocates abstracted graphics objects.
 * GraphicsBinder : uses graphics objects to execute draw commands.

-On initialisation, the GPU systems creates two command buffer objects that are responsible of oredring the GPU to execute draw operations or buffer copy operations.
+On initialization, the GPU systems creates two command buffer objects that are responsible for ordering the GPU to execute draw operations or buffer copy operations.

 Before the start of the frame, these command buffers are flushed from previous commands.
 At the end of the frame, these